A proper dress shirt fit has a clear set of rules. It should flatter your body, look neat, and feel comfortable – all at the same time.

 When it comes to the collar, there are a few pieces of criteria to take note of.
-If this part of the shirt is too tight or too loose, it will be uncomfortable and will not look the way you need it to.
+If this part of the shirt is too tight or too loose, it will be uncomfortable and will look awkward.

 There are many different options in terms of collar styles.
 However, when it comes to different sizes, collars typically run from 14” small to 18” large.

 The perfect dress shirt fit sits in the middle of too tight and too loose.
 Too tight would be characterized as feeling like the collar is choking you.
 Too loose would look like there is far too much room between your neck and where the shirt sits.